maarxx/HoldYourFire/README.md

 # Introduction and Explanation

-You'll add the mod.
-You'll enable the mod.

-Dangerous weapons will default to "Fire At Will" disabled when a colonist is drafted.
+The mod changes dangerous weapons default to "Fire At Will" disabled.

 You can manually fire the weapon or manually enable "Fire At Will".